 1. Bacterial or Viral Infections

 Infections can significantly impact the immune system, causing it to produce antibodies that target the thyroid gland.
 For instance, H. pylori, a bacterium known for causing gastrointestinal issues, has been linked to autoimmune responses like Graves’ disease.
 Research suggests that H. pylori infection may trigger molecular mimicry, where the immune system mistakenly attacks thyroid tissue.
-Similarly, infections caused by Yersinia enterocolitica (often contracted from consuming raw or undercooked pork) have also been associated with Graves’ disease, further demonstrating the connection between microbial triggers and autoimmune thyroid disorders.

 2. Genetics

-Genetics play a significant role in developing Graves’ disease, although they cannot be controlled.
-Individuals with a genetic predisposition may inherit genes associated with the disease, but environmental factors must also be present to trigger its development, a phenomenon called multifactorial inheritance.
+Genetics play a significant role in the development of Graves’ disease, although they cannot be controlled.
+Individuals with a genetic predisposition may inherit genes associated with the disease, but environmental factors must also be present to trigger its development—a phenomenon known as multifactorial inheritance.
 Several genes have been linked to Graves’ disease, including those that affect the immune system, such as CD25, CD40, CTLA-4, FOXP3, and HLA-DR3.
-Additionally, genes directly related to thyroid function, such as thyroglobulin (Tg) and the thyroid-stimulating hormone receptor (TSHR), are also implicated in Graves’ disease.
-Modifier genes may further influence the disease’s development, but the precise mechanisms remain incompletely understood.

 3. Intestinal or Gut Conditions